citrix/tech-marketing/projects/tech-zone/new-development-url-migration-guide.md

 ## Clone the new repository in Github desktop

 1. Open GitHub Desktop
-1. Either press Ctrl+T to bring up your repositories, or click on the "Current repository" drop down in the UI
+1. Click on the "Current repository" drop down in the UI
 1. Clone the new repository location by choosing Add > Clone Repository
    ![Clone Repository](/media/new-development-url-migration-guide_clone-repository.png)
 1. In the popup, choose URL and then paste in the following URL: <https://github.com/citrixtechzone/en-us-tech-zone>